GNatroshvili/leverx/README.md

 # LeverX Employee Services — Address Book

-This repository contains an employee directory application: a small Express + SQLite backend and a TypeScript + SCSS frontend bundled with Webpack.
+This repository contains an employee directory application: a small Express + SQLite backend and a TypeScript + SCSS + React frontend bundled with Webpack.
 It supports user registration/authentication, role-based access control (admin/manager/employee), in-place editing, and an advanced searchable UI with dark mode support.

+---

+## What Was Added / Migration to React

+This project was migrated to use React for the frontend.
+The following steps were performed:

+1. **Prepare project:**

+- Installed React and React-DOM.
+- Installed React Router for client-side routing.
+- Installed Babel, necessary presets, and plugins to transpile JSX to JavaScript.
+- Set up Babel configuration for JSX/ES6+ support.

+2. **Update project structure:**

+- Created a new `src` folder for React source code.
+- Created a new `public` folder for static assets.
+- Cleaned up `index.html` to only include the root div with an ID for React mounting.

+3. **Componentization:**

+- Broke existing pages into modular React components.

+**Advanced Feature:**

+- Instead of Vite, Webpack is used for bundling and development.

+---

 ---